It took me a long time to define what it is exactly that I do for a living. I think this is it.

 As Zed Shaw wrote in the afterword for "Learn Python the Hard Way" (which is worth a read, by the way):

 You're much better off using code as your secret weapon in another profession.

 Indeed I am.

-I'm keeping this piece short on purpose because I don't yet know the full definition of a curious developer of this type, at least not yet.
+I'm keeping this piece short on purpose because I don't know the full definition of a curious developer of this type.
+At least not yet.